Forzalab/rsa-cha-cha/README.md

 Same two operations, opposite key order.
 Items 2 and 3 share almost everything.

 **"& BRIDGES" is the BRIDGES visualization library.** Not "bridging two languages" — that misreading cost a full session.
 A function hands BRIDGES a structure and gets back a working URL.
+Planned surface: a `More > Visualize using BRIDGES` affordance in the chat UI. **How it installs — answered, from our own history.** `Forzalab/particle-raincheck` already did this: the whole library is vendored into the repo at `libs/include/`, no package manager, and the Makefile carries `-Ilibs/include -lcurl`.
+It is *not* header-only — `-lcurl` is a real link dependency.
+BRIDGES also needs `setApiKey()` and `setUserName()`; the URL comes back from their server, so somebody registers an account before `get_visualization_url` can return anything. `Bifrost.h` in that repo is a working wrapper to crib from.

-Planned surface: a `More > Visualize using BRIDGES` affordance in the chat UI. *Open: what structure actually gets visualized, and whether the button belongs to item 1 or item 5.*
+*Open: what structure actually gets visualized, and whether the button belongs to item 1 or item 5.*

 ---